-Wind of the East, if thou pass by the land where my loved ones dwell, I pray, The fullest of greetings bear to them from me, their lover, and say That I am the pledge of passion still and that my longing love sight, Desire and transport for your sake wax on me night and day.
-My heart with yearning is ever torn and tortured without cease,
+- Wind of the East, if thou pass by the land where my loved ones dwell, I pray, The fullest of greetings bear to them from me, their lover, and say - That I am the pledge of passion still and that my longing love And eke my yearning do overpass all longing that was aye. - O ye who have withered my heart and marred my hearing and my sight, Desire and transport for your sake wax on me night and day. - My heart with yearning is ever torn and tortured without cease, Nor can my lids lay hold on sleep, that Sees from them away.